The best study advice for getting those top grades

 "The setting is important as you are more likely to revise in the kitchen or dining room than in your bedroom or living room."

 "There is no easy fix to stress at this point, you just really have to keep going no that the end is in sight.
 Make sure that you're keeping up with your mental health, eating well, getting enough sleep and probably avoiding social media as much as you can.
-You can do this and it will all be over soon.
-Only three months until the longest summer of your life!"
+You can do this and it will all be over soon."

 "For maths I'd recommend as many practice papers as you can, don't worry about getting stuff wrong in them.
 If you get nothing wrong there's no point in revising.
 Do the papers, get things wrong and then most importantly mark them yourself!
 Understand how the examiner will analyse your work.
 This method can be repeated in sciences, and for French actually."